Bafta chair Krishnendu Majumdar: We stand firmly with the people of Ukraine

 “Lots of the brave journalists are Bafta members as well, so we applaud them and we want that to continue.”

+“But I think it’s also important that arts are celebrated because arts do hold humanity together, and actually freedom of speech and the power of storytelling is something that I think Ukrainians would totally applaud.

+“So if we hold them up tonight and reflect the enjoyment and the passion back to them, I don’t think it’s a bad thing.”

-Majumdar was joined on the star-studded red carpet by the likes of Bafta nominees including Renate Reinsve, who features in the best actress category alongside Lady Gaga and Tessa Thompson.
+Majumdar and Serkis were joined on the star-studded red carpet by Bafta nominees including Renate Reinsve, who features in the best actress category alongside Lady Gaga and Tessa Thompson.

 Norwegian actress Reinsve, who is nominated for The Worst Person In The World, told PA: “Just to be here as a Norwegian and making this small Norwegian movie and that it’s blown up like this, it’s insane.